reneherrero/dbc-rs/DBC_SPECIFICATIONS.md

 **Note**: A signal may function as both a multiplexed signal and a multiplexer switch signal simultaneously.
 Additionally, more than one signal within a single message can serve as a multiplexer switch.
 In both of these cases, the extended multiplexing section (see below) must not be empty.

 The `start_bit` value specifies the bit position of the signal within the message's data field.
-For signals with Intel byte order (little-endian), the position of the least significant bit is specified.
-For signals with Motorola byte order (big-endian), the position of the most significant bit is specified.
-Bits are numbered in a sawtooth pattern.
+For signals with Motorola byte order (big-endian, `@0`), the position of the most significant bit is specified.
+For signals with Intel byte order (little-endian, `@1`), the position of the least significant bit is specified.
+Bits are numbered in a sawtooth pattern (byte 0: bits 0-7, byte 1: bits 8-15, etc.).
 The `start_bit` must be in the range of 0 to (8 × `message_size` - 1).

 ```bnf
 start_bit = unsigned_integer ;